hydroper-jet/lang/spec/1.0/source/src/variables.md

 const x: T;
 ```

-## JetXML variables
+## JXML variables

-A JetXML variable is an instance variable belonging to a JetXML file.
+A JXML variable is an instance variable belonging to a JXML file.

-* Assigning value to a JetXML variable causes the following post assigment to the instance object:
+* Assigning value to a JXML variable causes the following post assigment to the instance object:

 ```
-instance.jetxmlStatus = "outdated";
+instance.jxmlStatus = "outdated";
 ```

 ## Optional variables